zorrowang/LeetCode/docs/Languages/Java/data-structure/Tree.md

 ## Important Terms

-Following are the important terms with respect to tree.
+Following are the important terms with respect to a tree.

 - _Path_: Path refers to the sequence of nodes along the edges of a tree.
 - _Root_: The node at the top of the tree is called root.
 There is only one root per tree and one path from the root node to any node.
 - _Parent_: Any node except the root node has one edge upward to a node called parent.
 - _Child_: The node below a given node connected by its edge downward is called its child node.
-- _Leaf_: The node which does not have any child node is called the leaf node.
+- _Leaf_: The node that does not have any child node is called the leaf node.
 - _Subtree_: Subtree represents the descendants of a node.
 - _Visiting_: Visiting refers to checking the value of a node when control is on the node.
 - _Traversing_: Traversing means passing through nodes in a specific order.
-- _Levels_: Level of a node represents the generation of a node.
+- _Levels_: The level of a node represents the generation of a node.
 If the root node is at level 0, then its next child node is at level 1, its grandchild is at level 2, and so on.
 - _keys_: Key represents a value of a node based on which a search operation is to be carried out for a node.

 ## Binary Tree